vinayakvthayil/vinayakvthayil/README.md

 ### About

-"Highly motivated and enthusiastic Computer Science Engineer, always eager to learn and collaborate effectively with others, as well as work efficiently on my own.
-Possessing a strong foundation in Full Stack Development and Python as well as a passion for effective leadership and project management."
+Enthusiastic and dedicated Computer Science Engineer, always eager to learn and collaborate effectively with others and work efficiently on my own.
+Possessing a strong passion for coding and web development, good at teamwork and quick learning to excel in both technical and collaborative environments

 * 🌍  I'm based in Kerala, India
 * ✉️  You can contact me at vinayakvthayil80@gmail.com